New York Knicks: 1946–1967: Early years

-Looking to regain their former dominance, Andrew Levane was named the head coach and in his first year, the results were significantly better as the team finished with a 40–32 record, securing their playoff spot.
-However, the Knicks could not manage to get past the Eastern Division semi-finals.
-The Levane-led squad fared poorly to begin the 1959–60 season and under mounting pressure Levane resigned and was immediately replaced by Carl Braun, who became the team's first player-coach.
-The team did not fare much better under Braun and the Knicks hired Eddie Donovan, who helped build up St. Bonaventure's basketball team, in 1961.
+Looking to regain their former dominance, the Knicks named Andrew Levane as head coach, and in his first year the results were significantly better, as the team finished with a 40–32 record, securing a playoff spot.
+However, the Knicks could not manage to get past the Eastern Division semifinals.
+The Levane-led squad fared poorly to begin the 1959–60 season, and under mounting pressure, Levane resigned and was immediately replaced by Carl Braun, who became the team's first player-coach.
+The team did not fare much better under Braun, and so the Knicks hired Eddie Donovan, who had helped build up St. Bonaventure's basketball team, in 1961.
 During Donovan's tenure, New York failed to achieve a playoff berth.
 As a testament to their struggles, on March 2, 1962, the Knicks faced the Philadelphia Warriors in Hershey, Pennsylvania, where they infamously allowed Wilt Chamberlain to score an NBA-record 100 points in a 169–147 Warriors victory.

 In 1964, the franchise's fortunes began to take a steady turn.
 The Knicks drafted center Willis Reed, who made an immediate impact on the court and was named NBA Rookie of the Year for his efforts.
 However, the leaders of the team still remained in flux.
-In an attempt to reorganize, the Knicks named former standout Harry Gallatin as head coach while reassigning Donovan to general manager position.
+In an attempt to reorganize, the Knicks named former standout Harry Gallatin as head coach while reassigning Donovan to the general manager position.
 After a slow start in 1965, Dick McGuire, another former Knick, replaced his former teammate Gallatin midway through the season.
-Though he failed to guide the Knicks to the playoffs in 1965, he managed to do so the following season, however, the Knicks lost in the Eastern Division semi-finals.
+Though he failed to guide the Knicks to the playoffs in 1965, he managed to do so the following season; however, the Knicks lost in the Eastern Division semifinals.